kevinstadler/cultevo/README.md

-# Cultural evolution tests for R
+# cultevo: tools and tests for cultural evolution in R

 This package provides implementations of functions and statistical tests often used in the study of cultural evolution.
-It provides tools for:

-* computing edit distances for strings and atrices (providing convenient wrappers around R's efficient `dist` functions)
-* performing Mantel tests on them and visualising the results of those tests
-* an improved implementation of Page's L test for monotonicity (with exact p values up to k=22)

-Full function documentation is available at <http://kevinstadler.github.io/cultevo/reference/>
+See the [Function reference](https://kevinstadler.github.io/cultevo/reference/index.html) for a full list of functions.

 ## Installation